salus-rai/Salus/responsible-ai-privacy/README.md

 - [Contact](#contact)

 ## Introduction
-Privacy is application which detects and masks any PII data present in Unstructured, Text, Image, DICOM, Video and returns the processed data.
+Privacy is application which detects and masks any PII data present in Unstructured, Text, Image, DICOM and returns the processed data.

 ## Prerequistes
 1. Python 3.9 - 3.11